desavera/menloex1/README.md

 eventTime, eventType, category, userId, …, sessionId, sessionStartTime, sessionEndTime
 Implement it using 1) sql window functions and 2) Spark aggregator.

+####Solution:

+src/menloex1.scala

+basically a script that assumes the input file exactly in the format given and stored in hdfs at /user/root/data directory after parsed with some csv to json like the one provided in the util directory (i.e. csv2json).

+TODO : using Aggregator (2)

 ###Task #2:
 Compute the following statistics:
 For each category find median session duration